kab-ph/blogpost_scadl/README.md

 # Example

-As we mentioned before, scadl implements different types of DL-based attacks and here is an example of how to use scadl for non-profiling DL in cases of ASCAD dataset.
+As we mentioned before, scadl implements different types of DL-based attacks and here is an example of how to use scadl for non-profiling DL in case of ASCAD dataset.

 ```python
 import sys